Francine Smith: Personality

 Throughout the course of the show, Francine is comfortable with weapons, though whether or not this is because she is married to Stan is never established.
 She came to realize in "Casino Normale" that she becomes sexually excited when a loaded gun is placed to her temple.
 She is shown to carry machetes with her in the pilot and has pulled a gun on Stan on more than one occasion.
 She was also able to make a weapon out of a government-issued rubber shoe Roger had to wear as part of his stint as a prison therapist.

 While initially portrayed as a devoted housewife and unconditionally loving mother who tries to have her family bond with one another, Francine's morality slowly deteriorates in later seasons.
 She talks insultingly and heartlessly of others, including her own children, proving herself just as selfish and shallow as her husband.

 There are times in the show when Francine has demonstrated that she might be mentally unstable, including her vendetta against George Clooney and her extreme empty nest syndrome.
 In "Family Affair" she nonchalantly admits she stabbed her college roommate to death and expresses surprise that no one in the family knew before.
 In "Max Jets" she is visibly excited by the idea of Charles Manson being released from jail and "finishing what he started".
 In "Live and Let Fry" she tells Hayley that she can't handle much, and when someone rings the doorbell she screams, "It's too much!".
 She also becomes violent and angry seemingly at random, one point sweeping Klaus' bowl onto the floor screaming 'Humans are talking!' because he interrupted her.
 Similarly, in the episode "Stan of Arabia: Part 2," Francine resorts to physical violence when challenging Stan's Arabian wife, Thundercat, for Stan's affection; saying "you want to dance bitch; then let's dance" and proceeds to fight her reasonably well.
 In "Every Which Way But Lose", Francine also admits that she doesn't know how to vote as it confuses her too much.
 She just enters a booth, waits ten seconds, then comes out and yells "Democracy!"

 Age

-Francine was originally 39 in the show, but she turned 39 years old in the 2006 episode "Tears of a Clooney".
-The episode starts with her 39th birthday, she attempts to get revenge on George Clooney for a year, and the episode ends with her 40th birthday.
-In "May the Best Stan Win", Francine turns 36.
-In "Shallow Vows", it says Francine's birthday is September 26 which would make her a Libra.
+Francine was originally 39 years old in the series, but she celebrates her 39th birthday in the 2006 episode "Tears of a Clooney".
+The episode begins on her birthday, follows her year-long attempt to get revenge on George Clooney, and ends on her 40th birthday.
+In "Shallow Vows", her birthday is revealed to be September 26, placing her under the zodiac sign Libra.